woocommerce/woocommerce-accommodation-bookings/readme.txt

 == Changelog ==

+= 1.1.24 - 2021-05-11 =
+* Fix - Added tested up to comment for WordPress compatibility to make it easier to use common tooling.
+* Fix - Replace deprecated jQuery 3 methods.

 = 1.1.23 - 2021-02-25 =
 * Fix - Dev - Fix: Add casts to float before applying the 'abs' function to potentially empty strings for compatibility with PHP8.
 * Tweak - WC 5.0 compatibility.